Storms roll east after slamming South; 10 deaths reported

 In Alabama, a 70-year-old man sitting in his truck in Talledega County was killed when a tree fell onto his vehicle.
 A 43-year-old man in Lauderdale County and a man in Huntsville also were killed by falling trees Friday, local authorities said.

-In Texas, winds brought down trees, ripped the roof off a grocery store in Little Elm, north of Dallas, and overturned four 18-wheelers.
+In Texas, winds brought down trees, ripped the roof off a grocery store in Little Elm, north of Dallas, and overturned four 18-wheelers along.
 Minor injuries were reported, police said.

 “The whole building started shaking. … The whole ceiling is gone,” Roberts said.
 “It got really crazy.”